bigbrotherisstillwatching/ut-radio/README.md

 -it is an unconfined app with full access to the system
 -only for arm64
 -better backup ~/.config/radio.s710/radio.s710.conf just in case something goes wrong

-## Download

--you can try this artifact from Actions:
-https://github.com/bigbrotherisstillwatching/ut-radio_metadata/actions/runs/7847175680/artifacts/1233943171 if you are logged in
--when you have no github-account, go to https://nightly.link and paste https://github.com/bigbrotherisstillwatching/ut-radio_metadata/actions/runs/7847175680 to "Get links" to get a download link